Ruddell Gallery Schedule Fall 2016 – Spring 20172016 Faculty Focus Exhibition

 Exhibition Dates: March 20 – April 20, 2017

 All current MFA graduate candidates.
 MFA: Now ‘current collapse’ is a juried exhibition with the aim of promoting dialogue while highlighting the current art making practices of MFA candidates from across the country.
-This exhibition is intended to be an annual reference revealing connections to current graduate students, and the programs they work within, marking a meaningful step further into the art world.
+This exhibition is intended to be a reference revealing connections to current graduate students, and the programs they work within, marking a meaningful step further into the art world.
 The exhibition is intended to celebrate MFA candidates’ exceptional curiosity, creativity, and inventiveness, focused in an area of concentration and contemplation, further situating their work within the larger discourse which characterizes the practice of art today.

 Annual Student Exhibition